ethanolivertroy/github-security-audit/README.md

 - Running on systems without GitHub CLI installed
 - When you need higher API rate limits
 - Running on headless environments

+#### Creating a GitHub Token

+To generate a GitHub token:

+1. Log in to GitHub
+2. Click your profile photo in the top-right corner
+3. Click "Settings"
+4. Scroll down to "Developer settings" in the left sidebar
+5. Click "Personal access tokens" → "Tokens (classic)"
+6. Click "Generate new token" → "Generate new token (classic)"
+7. Give your token a descriptive name (e.g., "FedRAMP Audit Script")
+8. Set an expiration date
+9. Select the following scopes:
+   - `repo` (all repo permissions)
+   - `read:org`
+   - `admin:org_hook`
+   - `security_events`
+10. Click "Generate token"
+11. Copy the token immediately (you won't be able to see it again)

+Use this token when running the script: `./github_fedramp_audit.sh your-organization-name your-token`

 ## Output